-CCCC is one of several "conferences" of NCTE.
+CCCC is one of several "Conferences" of NCTE.
 The NCTE Executive Committee has the constitutional authority to organize conferences "for specific or indefinite terms with the principal responsibility for holding meetings for exchange of views on specific professional topics" (NCTE Constitution, Article VIII.
-C).
-CCCC was established as a conference of NCTE in 1950 and held its first convention in Chicago.
+D).
+CCCC was established as a Conference of NCTE in 1950 and held its first convention in Chicago.
 Other conferences of NCTE include the Conference on English Leadership, English Language Arts Teacher Educators, and Literacies and Languages for All.
 Understanding the relationship between CCCC and NCTE is important because CCCC benefits from its close professional and legal connection to NCTE.
-The CCCC Chair and Associate Chair, for example, are members of the NCTE Executive Committee, and NCTE's Executive Director serves as the Executive Secretary-Treasurer of all NCTE conferences, including CCCC.
+The CCCC Chair and Associate Chair, for example, are members of the NCTE Executive Committee, and NCTE's Executive Director serves as the Executive Secretary-Treasurer of all NCTE Conferences, including CCCC.

 NCTE is a not-for-profit private, voluntary, organization established in 1911 "to improve the quality of instruction in English at all levels. . . ."
 In 1930 NCTE was incorporated in Kansas City, MO.
 Consequently, NCTE and, by extension, CCCC, are bound by Missouri statutes.
-This is so even though NCTE's headquarters office has been located in Illinois for more than 90 years (originally, the headquarters were in Chicago but were relocated to Champaign-Urbana in 1954).
 The Internal Revenue Service recognizes NCTE as a non-profit organization under code 501, c, 3, which means that NCTE (and CCCC) is a charitable organization exempt from paying income tax.
 The IRS classification prohibits us from endorsing candidates for electoral office but permits us to offer expertise and advice to policy makers on issues of concern to our members.

 CCCC does not employ staff and consequently is truly a volunteer organization.
 This means that, when there is work to be done, it must be supported by CCCC members, either through their volunteer labor or by means of their dues.
-Their dues, for example, contribute to the salary of the CCCC Administrative Liaison, an employee of NCTE, but who has other responsibilities in addition to working with CCCC.
-Likewise, other NCTE staff members assist CCCC in managing our annual convention, keeping track of our members, maintaining our website, handling our finances, and publishing our journal and books.
+Their dues, for example, contribute to the salaries of the CCCC Liaisons, an employees of NCTE, but who have other responsibilities in addition to working with CCCC.
+Likewise, other NCTE staff members assist CCCC in managing the CCCC Annual Convention, keeping track of CCCC members, maintaining the CCCC website, handling CCCC finances, and publishing CCCC's journal and books.
 These employees are hired and supervised by NCTE's Executive Director.
 NCTE's Executive Director (who is also CCCC's Executive Secretary-Treasurer), in turn, is hired by the NCTE Executive Committee, which is also charged with reviewing the Executive Director's performance.

-As a conference of NCTE, then, according to the CCCC Constitution, the organization "supports and promotes the teaching and study of college composition and communication by 1) sponsoring meetings and publishing scholarly materials for the exchange of knowledge about composition, composition pedagogy, and rhetoric; 2) supporting a wide range of research on composition, communication, and rhetoric; 3) working to enhance the conditions for learning and teaching college composition and to promote professional development; and 4) acting as an advocate for language and literacy education nationally and internationally."
+As a Conference of NCTE, then, according to the CCCC Constitution, the organization "supports and promotes the teaching and study of college composition and communication by 1) sponsoring meetings and publishing scholarly materials for the exchange of knowledge about composition, composition pedagogy, and rhetoric; 2) supporting a wide range of research on composition, communication, and rhetoric; 3) working to enhance the conditions for learning and teaching college composition and to promote professional development; and 4) acting as an advocate for language and literacy education nationally and internationally."
 The Executive Committee's primary job is to establish policies for the general operation of the organization and to steer CCCC towards goals that advance its mission.
-We do this through decisions taken at two meetings a year and through research and exchange between these meetings.
+We do this through decisions taken at meetings each year and through research and exchange between these meetings.
 More precise information about the governance of CCCC and the roles of various leaders is found throughout this handbook, but the CCCC Constitution serves as the basis for answering the essential questions you may have: